BroadcomMFD-DevOps/che-che4z-lsp-for-hlasm/clients/vscode-hlasmplugin/README.md

 ```
 In this example, GROUP1 is used for all open code programs.

-Assembler options defined by the processor group can be overriden in the `pgm_conf.json` file as shown in the following example:
+Assembler options defined by the processor group can be overridden in the `pgm_conf.json` file as shown in the following example:
 ```
 {
   "pgms": [